huntdatacenter/docs/docs/about/illustrations/faq.md

 ### Who are the illustrator?

-These illustrations are created by HUNT Cloud imagineer  [Ingunn B. Ferstad](https://www.ingunn.design/) in collaboration with the HUNT Cloud team.
+These illustrations are created by HUNT Cloud imagineer  [Ingunn B. Ferstad](https://www.ingunn.design/) at the HUNT Cloud team.

 ### Can I use the illustrations?